s-heppner/gpg-diary/README.md

 ## FAQ

 Q: Why didn't you use XYZ?

-A: I like knowing exactly what happens in scripts I run on my computer
+A: I like knowing exactly what happens in scripts I run on my computer and I like knowing exactly how my data is stored.

 Q: Why do you need to type the password twice every time you lock the diary?

 A: Because the password is not stored anywhere and you wouldn't want to lock yourself out forever if you accidentally mistype once.